porrey/Razor-Tools/docs/charts.md

+---
 layout: page
-title: "RazorTools - Charts"
+title: RazorTools - Charts
+description: Learn how to install and use RazorTools - CHarts in your MVC AspNetCore applications.
-permalink: /charts/
+permalink: /charts

+---

 ## Bar Chart
 The sample code below generates a bar chart.